davidgibb/wa-toolkit-ios/README.md

-Windows Azure Toolkit for iOS (Library)
+﻿Windows Azure Toolkit for iOS (Library)
 ===

 The Windows Azure Toolkit for iOS is a toolkit for developers to make it easy to access Windows Azure storage services from native iOS applications.
 The toolkit can be used for both iPhone and iPad applications, developed using Objective-C and XCode.